Building cubic gravity with healthy and viable scalar and tensor perturbations: Cubic gravity

 The two Friedmann equations of cubic gravity in the case of FRW metric become

 where we have defined

-and where we have introduced the sole parameter $\b\equiv\alpha\tilde{\b}$.
+and where we have merged $\alpha$ and $\tilde{\b}$ in the sole parameter $\b\equiv\alpha\tilde{\b}$.
 Hence, the cubic terms give rise to an effective sector of geometric origin with the above energy density and pressure, and with effective equation-of-state parameter